 At a Glance

 The Maroon Bells Scenic Area is a recreation fee area; there is a mandatory fee.
-Maroon Creek Road is open to all non motorized forms of transportation at no charge.
-7:00am – 9:00am road is open to vehicles with a $10.00 fee* - Visitors wanting to visit the Bells during the hours of 9:00 a.m. – 5:00 p.m. will need to take the Bus from Aspen Highlands (few exceptions apply**) 5:00 p.m. – 7:00 p.m. road is open to vehicles with a $10.00 recreation use fee* - You may park your vehicle for free at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley. ** Exceptions to the motorized vehicle restriction * Vehicles with people with disabilities or with a valid Handicap placard or license plate * Vehicles with 11 people or more * Vehicles with infants that require a restraining child seat (not a booster seat) * Campers at Silver Bar, Silver Bell & Silver Queen Campgrounds * Holders with Special Use Permits issued by the Forest Service * Overnight Backpackers * Horse trailers
+Visitors wanting to visit the Bells during the hours of 8:00 a.m. – 5:00 p.m. will need to take the bus from Aspen Highlands (few exceptions apply**).
+You may park your vehicle at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley.
+Vehicles visiting outside of the bus operating hours can access with a $10.00 recreation use fee* ** Exceptions to the motorized vehicle restriction * Vehicles with people with disabilities or with a valid Handicap placard or license plate * Vehicles with 11 people or more * Vehicles with infants that require a restraining child seat (not a booster seat) * Campers at Silver Bar, Silver Bell & Silver Queen Campgrounds * Holders with Special Use Permits issued by the Forest Service * Overnight Backpackers * Horse trailers

 Each party overnighting in the MaroonBells-Snowmass Wilderness is required to self-register at the Trailhead and to carry a copy of the registrationwith them during their visit.
 There is no fee charged and no limit to the number of permits issued.